 A firewall protects your network from the outside world.
-The DIR-850L offers a firewall type functionality.
+The DIR-862L offers a firewall type functionality.
 The SPI feature helps prevent cyber attacks.
 Sometimes you may want a computer exposed to the outside world for certain types of applications.
 If you choose to expose a computer, you can enable DMZ.
 DMZ is short for Demilitarized Zone.
 This option will expose the chosen computer completely to the outside world.

-Enable SPI: SPI (Stateful Packet Inspection, also known as dynamic packet filtering) helps to prevent cyber attacks by tracking more state per session.
+Enable SPI: SPI (Stateful Packet Inspection, also known as dynamic packet filtering) helps to prevent cyber attacks by tracking more states per session.
 It validates that the traffic passing through the session conforms to the protocol.

-Anti-Spoof Check: Enable this feature to protect your network from certain kinds of "spoofing" attacks.
+Anti-Spoof Check: Enable this feature to protect your network from certain kinds of "spoofing" attacks, where the attackers disguise their origin.